Some very useful keystrokes you might not know about.

 This is the feature of the Mac interface I hate the most: secret key combinations that invoke useful functions.

-Here is an Apple support document listing secret key strokes: OS X:kyeboard shortcuts.
+Here is an Apple support document listing secret key strokes: OS X:keyboard shortcuts.

-To put the computer to sleep: press the power button for a second in Mavericks.
+To put the display to sleep: press the power button for a second, or in Sierra and later, ⌘ ⌃ power (because newer Macs do not have the eject button).
 Before Mavericks, use ⌘ ⌥ ⏏.

 To kill a hung application: ⌘ ⌥ ESC.